-The Discover it Balance Transfer card does not have a no balance transfer fee offer.
-It does give you a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)* introductory transfer fee on balance transfers completed within the first 90 days that you have the card.
-After that, it’s 5%.
+The Discover it® Balance Transfer card does not have a no balance transfer fee offer.
+It does give you a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.

-The it Balance Transfer card’s introductory APR is 0% for 18 months on balance transfers and 0% for 6 months for purchases.
-Once the intro rate expires, the regular APR of 11.99% - 22.99% (V) will apply to any unpaid balance and all future purchases and balance transfers.
+The Discover it Balance Transfer card’s introductory APR is 0% for 18 months on balance transfers and 0% for 6 months for purchases.
+Once the intro rate expires, the regular APR of 14.99% - 25.99% Variable will apply to any unpaid balance and all future purchases and balance transfers.

 Doing a balance transfer means using a new credit card to pay down existing debt from another credit card or loan.
 A transfer should save you money on interest and enable you to pay off your debt faster.
 But if you’re not careful, you could wind up with even more debt and a higher interest rate than you started with.